taylor-jones/supervisor-stdout/README.md

 This is useful in situations where the output will be collected and set to external logging framework, such as Heroku.

+## Credit

+This is a forked, modified version of the original [supervisor-stdout](https://github.com/coderanger/supervisor-stdout).

 ## Installation

 Just install via pip or add to your requirements.txt: